newrelic/newrelic-node-examples/azure-functions/streaming-enabled/README.md

 ### Running the Application

+The streaming example currently can only be tested locally.

 1. Make sure all of the developer tools are installed (see [parent README](../README.md)).
 2. Fill out `local.settings.json`.
    ```zsh